Columbus Drug Lawyer

-If I plan to plead guilty, do I still need a lawyer?
+If I plan to plead guilty to a drug charge, do I still need a lawyer?

 Even if you plan on pleading guilty to drug charges, getting the advice of an attorney is paramount.
 Obtaining experienced counsel offers you the best chance at minimizing your sentence.
 Criminal defense attorneys equalize the balance of power between the defendant and the prosecution by ensuring that your constitutional rights are protected.